-Before getting too far into the upgrade process, please be aware of how the Market app and its configuration options affect the upgrade process.
+Before getting too far into the upgrade process, note how the Market app and its configuration options affect the upgrade process.
 The Market app - and other apps from the Marketplace - will not be updated when you upgrade ownCloud, if upgrade.automatic-app-update is set to true in config.php.